linkfloyd/linkfloyd-api/readme.md

-Quick readme, will be fixed later.

-1. Be sure that Python3 is installed on your system.
-Use brew install python3 or apt-get install python3 if you're using Linux distros.
-2. Clone this repository.
-3. Optionally create virtualenvironment to install packages:

-    sudo easy_install3.6 pip
+# How to run dev server on Ubuntu 16.10?

+First of all you have to be sure that you've installed Python3, and have support for virtualenvironments for Python.

+Install Python3:

+    $ sudo apt-get update
-    sudo pip3 install virtualenv virtualenvwrapper
+    $ sudo apt-get install -y python3.6
-    mkvirtualenv linkfloyd

-4. Install packages:
+Install pip, virtualenv:

+    $ sudo apt-get install -y python3-pip
+    $ sudo apt-get install -y python3-venv

+Create a virtualenvironment to install python packages, you can put it to ~/.env/LF/

+    $ mkdir ~/.env/
+    $ python3 -m LF ~/.env/

+Change your environment to newly created one.
+Before running development server you have to change your environment too:

+    $ source ~/.env/LF/bin/activate

+Now you can install requirements:

-    pip install -r requirements.txt
+    $ pip3 install -r requirements.txt

-5. Run server:
+And run the development server:

-    hug -f main.py
+    $ hug -f main.py